awsdocs/amazon-kendra-developer-guide/doc_source/API_DocumentAttributeValue.md

 ## Contents<a name="API_DocumentAttributeValue_Contents"></a>

  **DateValue**   <a name="Kendra-Type-DocumentAttributeValue-DateValue"></a>
-A date value expressed as seconds from the Unix epoch\.
+A date expressed as an ISO 8601 string\.
 Type: Timestamp
 Required: No